 It’s important to be thoughtful and strategic about how, when, and to whom your estate is divided and distributed.
 Inaction can lead to the government taking over control of the distribution of your assets after you pass.
 This is known as intestacy and generally involves probate court.
 This intestacy process leaves your loved ones with few options and places your legacy in the hands of the government.

-The Benefits of an Estate Plan
+Advantages of Establishing an Estate Plan

 A well-prepared estate plan can ensure the safety and security of your family long after you have passed.
 A financial planner can help you make important financial decisions about your estate while you’re still in good health and help ensure your trust is funded and safeguarded for the next generation.